 The Length of a Professional Hockey Game

-Although hockey features rules concerning the length of each game, certain things can happen that will extend the game significantly.
-Overtime, injuries and the fact that the clock stops on every whistle cause games to last much longer than their 60-minute time limits.
+Although hockey features rules concerning how long each hockey game runs, certain things can happen that will extend the game significantly.
+Overtime, injuries, timeouts and the fact that the clock stops on every whistle cause games to last much longer than their 60-minute time limits.

 Overtime and Shootout